luyunghsiang/yhluweb/_sources/prospective.rst.txt

   explain the importance of their topics.
 These researchers jump directly to technical details.

+- "I work very hard."
+Some people are confused and think activities are accomplishments.
+A person is successful because of accomplishments, not because of long hours.

+- "I will try many things."
+Research is about depth, not breadth.
+When a person aims for breadth, this person is always catching up with what has already been done.
+As a result, this person cannot discover new knowledge.

 - "Give me money first.
-Then, I will consider to talk to you."
+Then, I will consider  talking to you."
 Some beginning researchers consider research only after receiving financial support.
 The problem is that professors do not know what these students want to do and cannot provide financial support